 In March 2020, the U.S. labor participation rate was about 62.7%.
 Figures had remained around 63% since 2013.
 However, the COVID-19 pandemic significantly increased the number of people out of work.
 As a result, the labor force participation rate fell to around 60% in early 2020.
 It has been rising since with only small dips.
 In late 2022, the labor participation rate was 62.7%.

 The labor force participation rate is influenced by both short- and long-term economic trends.
 Short-term trends include unemployment rates and business cycles.
 Long-term trends include industrialization and the accumulation of wealth.

 Social factors also play a role in the labor force participation rate.
-Women have increasingly left their roles as homemakers to take on jobs, nearly doubling the women’s labor force participation rate between 1948 to 1998 (32% to 60%) and currently standing at 57.3% (as of March 2020).
+Women have increasingly left their roles as homemakers to take on jobs, nearly doubling the women’s labor force participation rate between 1948 to 1998 (32% to 60%) and currently standing at 56.7% (as of October 2022).

 Additionally, the labor force participation rate is affected by demographic factors, such as a change in the working-age population between generations.
 The retirement of a large number of baby boomers has reduced labor force participation.
 In 1995, the share of working-age people in the labor force peaked at 72% and has since fallen to 62.2%.